liudong-chen/liudong-chen.github.io/_pages/research.md

 # Highlight 2: Strategic behavior analysis of energy management

-## Game-based framework for coincident peak demand shaving (ongoing work)
+[//]: ## Game-based framework for coincident peak demand shaving (ongoing work)

-Coincident peak (CP) demand charge charges consumers' individual demand at the system's overall peak time.
-We proposed a novel game-based framework to analyze the CP shaving problem, developing a theoretical model to examine the impact of strategic consumer behavior on system efficiency.
+[//]: Coincident peak (CP) demand charges customers based on their individual demand at the system's overall peak time.
+We proposed a novel game-based framework to analyze the CP shaving problem, developing a theoretical model to examine the impact of strategic customer behavior on system efficiency.
 The game structure exhibits different characteristics depending on the extent to which customers can shift their demand.
-We derived analytical Nash equilibrium solutions and analyzed the price of anarchy by comparing it with a standardized centralized peak-sharing model.
+We derived analytical Nash equilibrium solutions and analyzed the price of anarchy by comparing it to a standardized centralized peak-sharing model.

 ## Modeling customers' subjective behavior on energy trading
 <img style="float: left;  margin-top: 10px;